Bayes Theorem

 Terms from Artificial Intelligence: humans at the heart of algorithms

-Bayes theorem is a part of probability theory that relates conditional probabilities and can be used to update beliefs (expressed as probabilities) to be updated based on new evidence.
+Bayes theorem is a part of probability theory that relates conditional probabilities and can be used to update beliefs (expressed as probabilities) based on new evidence.
 This is used in a number of approaches in AI including Bayesian network.
 To be precise Bayes theorem says:

 Also known as Bayesian reasoning